-- 8.297 Where a payment transaction initiated through a payment initiation service has either not been carried out, or has been carried out incorrectly, it is the ASPSP's responsibility to provide a refund of the amount of the transaction to the customer and, where applicable, to restore the account to the state it would have been in if the defective payment transaction had not taken place. - 8.298 If the PISP is responsible, on request from the ASPSP, it must immediately compensate the ASPSP for all losses incurred or sums paid as a result of the refund to the customer. - 8.299 The burden of proof lies with the PISP to show that it was not responsible for the error.
+8.297 Where a payment transaction initiated through a payment initiation service has either not been carried out, or has been carried out incorrectly, it is the ASPSP's responsibility to provide a refund of the amount of the transaction to the customer and, where applicable, to restore the account to the state it would have been in if the defective payment transaction had not taken place.

+- 8.298 If the PISP is responsible, on request from the ASPSP, it must immediately compensate the ASPSP for all losses incurred or sums paid as a result of the refund to the customer. - 8.299 The burden of proof lies with the PISP to show that it was not responsible for the error.
 It needs to prove that the payment order was received by the customer's ASPSP and, within the PISP's sphere of influence, the payment transaction was authenticated, accurately recorded and not affected by a technical breakdown or other deficiency.
 We consider any parts of the transaction over which the PISP has control to be within its sphere of influence.

-Liability of payment service provider PSP for charges and interest (regulation 7794)
+Liability of PSP for charges and interest (regulation 94)

-A payment service providerPSP that is liable for non-execution-or, defective execution or late execution of a payment transaction under the two provisions detailed above will also be liable to its customer for any resulting charges and/or interest incurred by the customer.
+- 8.300 A PSP that is liable for non-execution, defective execution or late execution of a payment transaction under the provisions detailed above will also be liable to its customer for any resulting charges and/or interest incurred by the customer.
 For example, if a customer was making a payment to a credit card account from their current account, and the provider of the current account was responsible for executing the payment transaction late, that customer would be entitled to a refund for any charges and interest applied to the their credit card account.
-This liability will not be incurred if the circumstances giving rise to it were due to abnormal and unforeseeable circumstances beyond the control of the payment service providerPSP.

-8.301 The corporate opt-out applies to this provision (see under "General" at the start of Part II of this chapter).
+This liability will not be incurred if the circumstances giving rise to it were due to abnormal and unforeseeable circumstances beyond the control of the PSP. - 8.301 The corporate opt-out applies to this provision (see under "General" at the start of Part II of this chapter).

-Right of recourse (regulation 7895)
+Right of recourse (regulation 95)

-If a payment service providerPSP has incurred a loss or been required to make a payment under the provisions set out under 'Incorrect unique identifiers' and 'with respect to unauthorised transactions, or the non-execution-or, defective execution' above execution, or late execution of a payment transaction, but that liability is due to the actions of another payment service providerPSP or an intermediary, the first payment service provider is entitled to be compensated by the other payment service providerPSP or intermediary.- must compensate the first PSP.
+8.302 If a PSP has incurred a loss or been required to make a payment with respect to unauthorised transactions, or the non-execution, defective execution, or late execution of a payment transaction, but that liability is due to the actions of another PSP or an intermediary, the other PSP or intermediary must compensate the first PSP.
 This includes compensation where any of the payment services providers fail to use strong customer authentication

-Force majeure (regulation 7996)
+Force majeure (regulation 96)

-- Liability under the conduct of business requirements in Part 67 of the PSRs 2017 relating to rights and obligations (but not to the information requirements in Part 56) will not apply where the liability is due to: - abnormal and unforeseen circumstances beyond the person's control, where the consequences would have been unavoidable despite all efforts to the contrary; or

-• obligations under other provisions of CommunityEU or national law (for example, antimoney laundering legislation).
+- 8.303 Liability under the conduct of business requirements in Part 7 of the PSRs 2017 relating to rights and obligations (but not to the information requirements in Part 6) will not apply where the liability is due to: - abnormal and unforeseen circumstances beyond the person's control, where the consequences would have been unavoidable despite all efforts to the contrary - obligations under other provisions of EU or national law (for example, antimoney laundering legislation)